Refinancing vs HELOC: Which is the best option for me?

 A home equity line of credit is a home loan based on the equity in your house.
 If you have 20% or more equity in your home, you may be able to take out a HELOC to complete home improvements, additions and upgrades.
 The best way to use a HELOC is to improve the value of your home and drive up equity.

 HELOCs come in different varieties and work in different ways.
-HELOCs typically have an adjustable-rate and homeowners can take out money as needed up to an amount established by the lender.
+HELOCs typically have a variable rate and homeowners can take out money as needed up to an amount established by the lender.
 Sometimes making a withdrawal incurs a fee, sometimes it doesn’t.
-Learn more about Figure's HELOC here.
+Unlike traditional bank HELOCs, Figure's HELOC is fully distributed in a lump sum, with the option to take out additional draws over time.

 The important thing to remember about a HELOC is that it is secured by the equity in the home.
 Default on a HELOC brings the risk of foreclosure.
 Therefore, homeowners who take out a HELOC must be certain that they have the ability to repay the HELOC over time.
 Homeowners who cannot pay back a HELOC in the designated amount of time could find themselves in a struggle to keep their home.